chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/application_architecture/README.md

 without overwriting our test data.
 After updating a record, the `updateUsers.json` file just contains `{"success": true}`.
-Since it is updated through a HTTP POST command, you may have to create an empty file to avoid receiving a 404 error.
+Since it is updated through a HTTP POST command, you may have to create an empty file to avoid receiving a 404 error. `updateUsers.json` is just a placeholder file that does nothing, it's only there to simulate a server page that would update the data to a persistent data store.

 The only other change we need to make is to tell our Store to synchronize itself after editing, which we do by adding one more line